DIY party hat craft

 Picture the mushrooms and onions blowing off the BBQ in the strong winds, the plastic purple tablecloths needing to be duct taped to the tables, and the craft activity needing to be held down with rocks and helium balloon weights and you’ll have an idea of the way things went on the day.

-Man, was it COLD, but the kids partied on and had a fun time, and the printable hats I created went down a treat.
+It was sooooo cold but the kids partied on and had a fun time.
+Although not much else went to plan, the printable hats I created went down a treat.

 • These printable Party hat templates